contact@consultdmw.com

 six plus nine divided by three plus two

-Now, you try to use Excel to calculate the share out for you.
-You pop this expression as a formula into a cell in an Excel spreadsheet:
+Now, you try to use Excel to calculate the share out for you by typing this expression into a cell in an Excel spreadsheet (starting with the = to tell Excel "here comes a calculation"):

 =6+9/3+2